Mikaela Matthews began skiing bumps in Europe while her family lived in Denmark. She never looked back. (Sarah Brunson/U.S. Freestyle)

 Mikaela Matthews Quick Facts

 Mikaela Matthews Websites

-The 2010 season, Matthews’ rookie season on the U.S. Ski Team, saw the Team Summit member grab four NorAm podiums and finish second in the overall NorAm standings for the second consecutive season.
+The 2010 season, Matthews’ rookie season on the U.S. Ski Team, saw the Team Summit product grab four NorAm podiums and finish second in the overall NorAm standings for the second consecutive season.
 A shoulder injury kept Matthews out of competition for the 2011 season, but she launched into 2012 ready to prove herself.
-She hauled in two top 10 results in her first year on the World Cup tour and finished the season ranked 22nd in the World Cup moguls standings.
+She hauled in two top-10 results in her first season on the World Cup tour and finished ranked 22nd in the World Cup moguls standings.